DiegoReiriz/AkkaAgentsExample/README.markdown

 ### Let's start building the producer

-The producer agent that we are building it's an easy one.
-The agent will do the following steps:
+The producer Actor that we are building it's an easy one.
+The Actor will do the following steps:

-1. Agent check if can stablish a connection to a socket
+1. Actor check if can stablish a connection to a socket
-2. Agent sends data trough the socket
+2. Actor sends data trough the socket
-3. Agent close the connection
+3. Actor close the connection
-4. Agent destroys itself
+4. Actor destroys itself

 For this puspose, we are going to use Scala companion objects.